hauni97/ESP8266-MQTT-RF/README.md

 * [Raspberry SCP](https://www.raspberrypi.org/documentation/remote-access/ssh/scp.md)

 # Step 5: Control your blinds from your Apple device
-Once your blinds arOnce your blinds are added to your homebridge config, they will appear in your HomeKit app when the bridge is added.
+Once your blinds are added to your homebridge config, they will appear in your HomeKit app when the bridge is added.